skeuomorph-wow/suboptimal/README.md

 ## Wyrmguard Packs

 2 tanks on skull, one on others, with two tanks playing goalie for ranged/healers.
+Goalie runs and taunts loose mob back to tank and resets.

+* Mints: ( :skull: )
+* Skeu: (:x: )
+* Bebu: ( :blue_square: )
+* Maddimar: ( :skull: )
+* Glad: Goalie, hanging out with ranged.

 Shot caller to call out spins and redirect melee.
 Can also call vulnerability